 • It has implemented a Debt Recovery Agent (DRA) certification process for its agents.

-• It has expanded the scope of interaction experience score (NPS) to seek the customers rating on the debt management services agent interaction.
+• It has expanded the scope of interaction experience score to seek the customers rating on the debt management services agent interaction.

-• It has significantly strengthened its compliance framework to ensure strict adherence by the debt management services agencies of its code of conduct policy and fair practice code.
+• It has significantly strengthened its compliance framework to ensure strict adherence by the debt management service agencies of its code of conduct policy and fair practice code.
 This framework lays down a penal staircase for non-compliance.
 BFL investigates every customer complaint pertaining to debt management services and takes appropriate corrective and penal action.

 • It developed 20 situational videos in eight vernacular languages which form part of the training module on its debt management services mobility app.
 These provide clear understanding to agents on the dos and donts while interacting with a customer.

-The Company also continues to deepen its geographical presence and has added 516 locations to take our total presence to 3,504 locations.
+BFL has continued to pursue a diversification and granularity strategy, which is represented in the product, customer, and geographical mix.
+Product diversity has further strengthened over the past years with buildup of used car financing, medical equipment finance etc. and the portfolio continues to shift the mix towards secured lending: for instance, mortgages now form 31% of our overall portfolio.
+Simultaneously, high risk products like two and three-wheeler finance now contribute less to the portfolio: now at 5%.
+The Company also continues to deepen its geographical presence and has added 229 locations to take our total presence to 3,733 locations.
 BFLs rural businesses now contribute 10% of the overall portfolio and are growing at a faster pace than metros and larger geographies.
 BFL continues to re-pivot its mix towards lower risk assets like mortgages.
 It also continues its strategy of acquire and cross-sell to manage cost and portfolio risk, based on its experience of an existing customer demonstrating significantly lower credit risk than a new customer and ensures acceptable risk across portfolios over the cycle.

 Operational Risk Management

 Operational risk is the risk of loss resulting from inadequate or failed internal processes, systems, or human factors, or from external events.
 Operational risk is inherent in BFLs business activities, as well as in the related support functions.
-The goal is to keep operational risk at an appropriate level relative to the characteristics of BFLs businesses, the markets in which it operates and the regulatory environment.
+The goal is to keep it at an appropriate level relative to the characteristics of BFLs businesses, the markets in which it operates and the regulatory environment.

 • It has also established cross-functional teams to identify and implement processes changes keeping customer expectations in mind.

 • The operations unit has a dedicated process compliance team for concurrent audits to monitor adherence to laid down policies and processes.